Camillaneri/NiftyApp/README.md

 Questions from 1 to 3 have as input a multiple-choice checklist, question 4 uses radio-button as input and the last 3 questions consist in sliders for selecting a likert scale value from 1 to 5.

 **Javascript description**
-1. FirstSurvey.js
-This one contains jQuery code for the survey form, e.g., some code to block the submit button, untill the check-lists' and radio-button's input gropus have not been filled.
+1. **FirstSurvey.js** contains jQuery code for the survey form, e.g., some code to block the submit button, untill the check-lists' and radio-button's input gropus have not been filled.
-2. supa_survey1.js
-this script is devolved to posting on the respective table on Supabase, the answers given by the user in this second page.
+2. **supa_survey1.js** is devolved to posting on the respective table on Supabase, the answers given by the user in this second page.

 **Supabase data**
 The table on supabase related to the first survey is composed as follows: